What exactly is included in the race fee?

 There are no precise qualifications required, no qualifying events, etc. That being said, we will be asking some questions on your experience during the registration process.
 You don’t necessarily need to have done a similar race but we need to know that you have experience out in the wilderness, that you know how to look after yourself in tough conditions.
-If you are inexperienced but determined to take part we will give you the chance to prove yourself by completing a ride or trip that will show you are prepared.

 What is that best way to get to the start of the race with my bike?